wechto/paper/README.md

   an agent continually relabels and imitates the trajectories it generates to progressively learn goal-reaching behaviors from scratch.
 :curly_loop: [RETHINKING GOAL-CONDITIONED SUPERVISED LEARNING AND ITS CONNECTION TO OFFLINE RL](https://openreview.net/pdf?id=KJztlfGPdwW) :fire: :+1: :volcano:

-The proposed method is named Weighted GCSL (WGCSL), in which we introduce an advanced compound weight consisting of three parts (1) discounted weight for goal relabeling, (2) goal-conditioned exponential advantage weight, and (3) bestadvantage weight.
+We propose Weighted GCSL (WGCSL), in which we introduce an advanced compound weight consisting of three parts (1) discounted weight for goal relabeling, (2) goal-conditioned exponential advantage weight, and (3) best advantage weight.

   :curly_loop: [Reward-Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) :+1: :fire: :volcano:  ​